“Reality Is More Virtual Than Virtual Reality”

 Mark Cuban talks about the importance of traditional liberal arts degrees in the face of the growing robot workforce.
 Mark Zuckerberg and Bill Gates also spoke on this topic in similar lines.
 And like all other articles, whilst these need to be read with a pinch of salt, it brings a new kind of spotlight onto future reality and what it means for the untouchably human areas of creation – though what really is ‘human’ remains contested.
 Perhaps instead we can understand it as a wider notion of greater appreciating our thoughts to be that of a creator’s first before anything else.

 A true, apolitical fact that is not in the mainstream media is that the historian of science Cyril Stanley Smith noted that important advancements in metallurgy, one of the oldest forms of technology, were made by artists and not scientists.
-Another true, apolitical fact is that an even older form of technology is ceramic production, discovered by archaeologists in Japan.11,000 years ago a group of humans figured out an incredibly technical process of heating clay to a temperature of 500 to 900 degrees celcius so that a specific fusion of elements would allow for the glaze to hold – all for a pursuit that neither hindered human survival nor benefitted it.
+An even older form of technology is ceramic production, discovered by archaeologists in Japan.
+11,000 years ago a group of humans figured out an incredibly technical process of heating clay to a temperature of 500 to 900 degrees celcius so that a specific fusion of elements would allow for the glaze to hold – all for a pursuit that neither hindered human survival nor benefited it.
 All we can gather is that humans seemed to like engaging in the making of ‘art’, which was harmless but intrinsically worth an unquantifiable value.

 It is thus said with certainty that technology could not have come about without art.
 In essence, the robot scientist is not far from a curious craftsman.
 The innovative coder or programmer is an artist in their field.
 Don’t forget that humans have inherent inclinations to make, create and experiment, whether this has value or not.
 Even in the age of intense technological advancement, we must leave room for the indefinable, for the things that make us feel easy.
 Address our addiction to escapism, so we can escape into something as good and real as irrational imagination.